nickshek/ansible-gpd-pocket2-alpine-linux/README.md

 - Create a user during the installation of Alpine Linux.

 ## Installation

+- Install git by typing `apk add git`

+- Clone this repository by typing `git clone https://github.com/nickshek/ansible-gpd-pocket2-alpine-linux`

+- Go to the directory by typing `cd ansible-gpd-pocket2-alpine-linux`

 - Change the user to root by typing `su`